 For this precise reason, it turns out that those who most vociferously and naïvely advocate that we apply techniques from public health to economics (a group that does not include Esther Duflo) make a fundamental error.
 They fail to appreciate the fact that, when it comes to external validity, public health is the exception that proves the rule.
 Indeed, in aid-led development in general, of the few real historical successes, nearly all are in public health.
 Outside of public health, few of the large-scale, top-down development programs have in fact succeeded.

 Why is this?
 Multiple conjectures are possible.
 But one persuasive one is this: when it comes to biophysical function, people are people.
-For this reason, a carefully developed medical protocol (read “recipes”) proven to be effective for one population is highly likely to work for another population.
+For this reason, a carefully developed medical protocol (read “recipes”) proven to be effective for one population is unlikely to work for another population.
 The smallpox vaccine tested on one population tended to work on other populations; this made it possible to eradicate smallpox.
 Oral rehydration therapy tested on one group of children tended to work of other groups of children; millions of children have been spared preventable deaths because the technique has been adopted on a global basis.
 Indeed, medical protocols have such a high level of external validity that, in the United States alone, tens if not hundreds of thousands of lives could be saved every year through a more determined focus on adherence to their particulars.[i]

 These huge successes were achieved, and continue to be achievable, though bold action taken by public health officials.
 They are rightly celebrated and encouraged, but—outside of other public health applications—not easily replicated.
 Successes in medicine contrast sharply with failures in other domains.
 Decades of efforts to design and deploy improved cook-stoves—with the linked aims of reducing both deforestation and the illness and death due to indoor air pollution—have so far primarily yielded an accumulation of Western inventions maladapted to needs and realities in various parts of the world, along with locally developed innovations that cannot be expanded to meet the true scale of the challenge.[ii]
 For development programs in general, and RCTs in particular, public health is the exception that proves the rule.